Black-headed gull: Begging coordination between siblings

 Black-headed gulls feed their young by regurgitating onto the ground, rather than into each chick one at a time.
 The parents tend to accommodate their regurgitation amounts for how intense the nest begging is, from both an individual chick or a group of chicks begging together.
-Chicks who are siblings, have learned this behaviour and begin synchronizing their begging signals to decrease the costs as an individual and increase the benefits as a whole.
+Chicks who are siblings, have learned this behaviour and begin synchronising their begging signals to decrease the costs as an individual and increase the benefits as a whole.
 The rate of parental food regurgitation to chicks increases with begging intensity.

 The amount and response of begging signals differs throughout the nestling period.
-Usually, there are 3-5 begging events/hour, each lasting around one minute.
+Usually, there are 3–5 begging events/hour, each lasting around one minute.
 High intensity begging behaviour appears at the end of the first week in the nest, but the coordination between multiple chicks emerge during the last week of the nestling period.
 The more siblings present, the more they coordinate their begging while decreasing the number of begging.